dortania/OpenCore-Legacy-Patcher/docs/UNINSTALL.md

 ### Uninstalling the application

-To fully install the OCLP application including LaunchAgent and PrivilegedHelperTool, download the uninstaller package from [the releases page.](https://github.com/dortania/OpenCore-Legacy-Patcher/releases)
+To fully uninstall the OCLP application including LaunchAgent and PrivilegedHelperTool, download the uninstaller package from [the releases page.](https://github.com/dortania/OpenCore-Legacy-Patcher/releases)

 ### Reverting root patches